Don Finlay: Military career

-Finlay joined the Royal Air Force (RAF) in April 1935, and was posted to No. 17 Squadron and, later in 1936, to No. 54 Squadron RAF before attending the RAF School of Aeronautical Engineering at Henlow.
+Having received training as a pilot, in April 1935 Finlay was commissioned as a pilot officer.
+The following month, he was posted to No. 17 Squadron and, later in 1936, to No. 54 Squadron RAF before attending the RAF School of Aeronautical Engineering at Henlow.

 During the Second World War Finlay was posted to fly Spitfires as commanding officer of his old No. 54 Squadron, then based at Hornchurch, on 26 August 1940, during the Battle of Britain.
 He was shot down over Ramsgate two days later and was wounded.
 After recovering he was posted to command No. 41 Squadron in September.
 He claimed his first victory, a Messerschmitt Bf 109, over the Channel on 23 September, and by the end of October 1940 he was credited with a 'share' in a second Bf 109 and a Dornier Do 17 bomber, and had also damaged a further three Bf 109s.
 His aircraft was damaged in combat with Oblt.
 Hans-Ekkehard Bob of JG 54 on 9 October 1940.
 He added to his tally on 23 November, shooting down the Bf 109E-1 (Werk No.3868 "Black 3") of Obgfr.
 Günther Loppach of 11./JG 51, who was taken prisoner, and another Bf 109 on 27 November 1940.

 Finlay was promoted to the rank of wing commander in August 1941, becoming the engineering officer for No. 11 Group.
 He received the Distinguished Flying Cross in June 1942.
 His victory tally flying fighters was 4 and 2 shared destroyed, 3 and 1 shared damaged.